 In ancient Rome, bathing wasn’t merely about getting clean.
 Elaborate, ornate public bath houses were cultural and social hubs in most large Roman communities, places where you could come and soak and socialize in various heated pools and steam rooms.
 Everything from business transactions to political meetings to the ancient equivalent of a lunch date transpired within the bathhouse walls, and many of them even had areas of religious significance.
 Unfortunately, though the practice of public bathing remains important in many European countries, it fell out of favor in England and never quite made it to the states.
 That said, in England in the 19th century there was a resurgence in the desire to soak – if not publicly! – that brought about the creation of the Roman tub, which attempted to recreate the luxurious bathing experience of the Roman baths in private, and is still available today.

 So what is a Roman tub?
 The primary and most important feature is that the tub is very very large and can contain a lot of water.
 Roman baths were often built around natural hot springs, and were deep enough to lounge in comfortably.
 So too are roman tubs – they tend to be more than five feet long and much taller than your average bathtub.
-Superficially, any deep¬ freestanding tub, like this¬ Lutezia, can pass for a Roman tub.
+Superficially, any deep freestanding tub, like this Padre tub, can pass for a Roman tub.

-One thing that a Roman tub will¬†absolutely¬†NEVER have is jets or air streams – while a whirlpool tub can be great and invigorating, the primary goal of a Roman tub is pure and complete relaxation.
-You can maybe throw in a bath bomb or some mineral salts, but that should be all the fizz you see; the soak itself is the experience, and tubs like this¬ Archive get the most mileage out of their simplicity.
+One thing that a Roman tub will absolutely NEVER have is jets or air streams – while a whirlpool tub can be great and invigorating, the primary goal of a Roman tub is pure and complete relaxation.
+You can maybe throw in a bath bomb or some mineral salts, but that should be all the fizz you see; the soak itself is the experience, and tubs like this Midas Tub get the most mileage out of their simplicity.
 A simple roman tub affords you peace, quiet, and natural serenity that you can’t get from a motor-powered hot tub.

 Roman tub fillers come in a wide variety of styles, from simple and classic to ultramodern, but they all share a few characteristics.
 They tend to have long or arched spouts that curve up and out so that they can clear the deck of the tub and fill it properly.
 This makes them look a little like oversized sink faucets rather than tub spouts, but their design allows them to output significantly more water to fill that huge tub faster.
-This Brizo Quiessence puts out just over 12 gallons per minute, whereas a standard spigot can only put out about 2.
-You can go as high as about 7 without taxing standard 1/2″ plumbing, but before you buy one as powerful as this one, double check with a contractor or plumber to make sure your current setup can supply that much water, and water pressure.
+You can go as high as about 7 gallons per minute without taxing standard 1/2″ plumbing, but double check with a contractor or plumber before you invest in a really powerful spout to make sure your current setup can supply that much water, and water pressure.

 Roman tub fillers often also come with a matching hand shower to make the tub truly freestanding.
-Again, though, unlike a clawfoot filler that typically leaves the shower head and its flexible supply line exposed, a roman styled one, like this Graff Nantucket Filler, allows the shower head to stand upright on the deck with the supply line down inside it, so it can be removed and retracted, like the kind of spray nozzle you might have on your kitchen sink.
+Again, though, unlike a clawfoot filler that typically leaves the shower head and its flexible supply line exposed, a roman styled one allows the shower head to stand upright on the deck with the supply line hidden down inside it, so it can be removed and retracted, like the kind of spray nozzle you might have on your kitchen sink.
 This prevents the line from becoming tangled, and presents an overall cleaner look while still allowing you access to a shower head.

 On a roman tub, the fillers also tend to be installed toward the center of the tub rather than at the head or foot of the tub to be the least obstructive.
 With the right tub (and plumbing), you can even install the volume and temperature control handles on different parts of the tub, which allows you to adjust the flow levels without leaving your reclined position in the tub.
-If you want something really fancy, though, this Moen Rothbury is remote controlled, and allows you to turn the water on or off, raise or lower the temperature, or even get a hot top off on your bath at the push of a button.
+It’s even possible to find remote controlled faucets that allow you to turn the water on or off, raise or lower the temperature, or even get a hot top off on your bath at the push of a button.
 And with a point of use Electric Water Heater, you won’t even have to worry about running out of hot water, no matter how long you soak.
 Now THAT’S luxury!